mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 - Obtain the base Damage value of the missiles or torpedoes, listed in the Fleet Combat Missile and Torpedo Damage table on page 36.
-- Subtract the target ship’s Armour from the adjusted Damage value.
+- Subtract the target ship's Armour from the adjusted Damage value.
 - Multiply the adjusted damage by the number of missiles that detonate on target.